NREL/celavi/docs/docs/html/_sources/doc_pylcia.rst.txt

 .. autofunction:: model_celavi_lci_background

-`model_celavi_lci_background` has functions defined within it that are not accessible to the autodoc.
+Please note: `model_celavi_lci_background` has functions defined within it that are not accessible to the autodoc.

 Foreground Inventory Optimization
 ---------------------------------